 - Under SAML Settings, click Edit.

-- Change the Single Sign On URL to the Assertion Consumer value from your Sumo Logic SAML settings, which you obtained in the last step of Step 2: Configure SAML in Sumo.
+- Single Sign On URL.
+Change to the Assertion Consumer URL from your Sumo Logic SAML settings, which you obtained in the last step of Step 2: Configure SAML in Sumo.

 - Click Next and then Finish.